SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 ```
 WindowExamplePresenter >> initializeWindow: aWindowPresenter

-	aWindowPresenter whenClosedDo: [
-		self application newInform title: 'When closed'; openModal ]
+	aWindowPresenter whenClosedDo: [ self inform: 'When closed' ]
 ```

-Then the following snippet programmatically opens and closes a window and you should see the notification triggered on close.
+The following snippet programmatically opens and closes a window and you should see the notification triggered on close.

 ```
 | presenter window |
 presenter := WindowExamplePresenter new.
 window := presenter open.
-window close.
+window close
 ```